vocdoni/docs/docs/architecture/components/gateway.md

 For example, the Gateway can be executed as follows, letting the user choose which APIs should be enabled:

-`./gateway --listenPort 9090 --listenHost 0.0.0.0 --dvoteApi --web3Api`
+`./gateway --listenPort 9090 --listenHost 0.0.0.0 --apiRoute /dvote --dvoteApi --web3Api --censusApi`

-The APIs ara available to the client via HTTP/WS using two endpoints:
+The APIs ara available to the client via HTTP/WS using two possible endpoints:

-+ `/web3` for the raw web3 API
++ HTTP(s) `/web3` for the raw web3 API
-+ `/dvote` for the Info, Vote, File and Census API's
++ WebSocket(s) `/dvote` for the Info, Vote, File and Census API's

 ## Info API